Hilt

-The hilt (rarely called a haft or shaft) of a knife, dagger, sword, or bayonet is its handle, consisting of a guard, grip and pommel.
+The hilt (rarely called a haft or shaft) is the handle of a knife, dagger, sword, or bayonet, consisting of a guard, grip, and pommel.
 The guard may contain a crossguard or quillons.
 A tassel or sword knot may be attached to the guard or pommel.

 Pommel

 The pommel (Anglo-Norman pomel "little apple") is an enlarged fitting at the top of the handle.
 They were originally developed to prevent the sword from slipping from the hand.
-From around the 11th century in Europe they became heavy enough to be a counterweight to the blade.
-This gave the sword a point of balance not too far from the hilt allowing a more fluid fighting style.
-Depending on sword design and swordsmanship style, the pommel may also be used to strike the opponent (e.g., using the Mordhau technique).
+From around the 11th century in Europe, they became heavy enough to be a counterweight to the blade.
+This gave the sword a point of balance not too far from the hilt, allowing a more fluid fighting style.
+Depending on sword design and swordsmanship style, the pommel may also be used to strike the opponent (e.g. using the Mordhau technique).

 Pommels have appeared in a wide variety of shapes, including oblate spheroids, crescents, disks, wheels, and animal or bird heads.
 They are often engraved or inlayed with various designs and occasionally gilt and mounted with jewels.

 Ewart Oakeshott introduced a system of classification of medieval pommel forms in his The Sword in the Age of Chivalry (1964) to stand alongside his blade typology.
 Oakeshott pommel types are enumerated with capital letters A–Z, with subtypes indicated by numerals.